Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets \& Settings.} In our experiments, we comprehensively analyze the performance of our ACU on two benchmark datasets: CIFAR-10 \cite{dataset_1} and CIFAR-100 \cite{dataset_1}.
-In practice, the base model, which can be an open-source pre-trained model, is incrementally updated by CL to adapt to the open-world environment.
-To align with real-world scenarios and avoid any overlap between the data used in the pre-training phase and the continual learning phase, we partition the full dataset into three disjoint subsets: one for obtaining the pre-trained base model (base samples), one for training the continual learning model (CL training samples), and one for testing.
-Subsequently, we select a subset from the CL training samples and partition it into $5$ or $25$ forgetting sets for CU.
-The specific dataset partitioning strategy and model training strategy are detailed in Appendix~\ref{Appendix:Experimental-subsetion-1}.
+\textbf{Datasets \& Settings.} In our experiments, we comprehensively analyze the performance of ACU on two benchmark datasets: CIFAR-10 \cite{dataset_1} and CIFAR-100 \cite{dataset_1}.
+Existing PTM-based methods typically finetune the PTM to adapt to the current dataset (also called the base training) before freezing its parameters during the CL phase~\cite{ACIL_1,ACIL_2,ACIL_5,ACIL_L3A}.
+Following this, we partition the dataset into three disjoint subsets: one for fine-tuning the PTM, one for CL training, and one for testing.
+Subsequently, we select a subset from the CL samples and partition it into 5 to 50 forgetting sets for CU.
+More details are given in subsection A of Appendix F.

-\textbf{Baselines \& Metrics.} We compare our proposed ACU with a series of state-of-the-art unlearning baselines, including Finetuning~\cite{unlearning-8}, L1-Sparsity~\cite{unlearning-9}, NegGrad~\cite{unlearning-11}, NegGrad+~\cite{unlearning-1}, SCRUB~\cite{unlearning-1}, WoodFisher~\cite{unlearning-12}, and RandomLabel~\cite{unlearning-14}.
-Given the time infeasibility of existing exact unlearning methods in the CU setting (e.g., taking more than 1.5 hours to process a single unlearning request), we primarily adopt approximate unlearning methods for comparison.
-To ensure fairness, all baselines are updated starting from the same base model for the CU requests.
-Additionally, we used the difference from the optimal re-trained model, considering average accuracy, Membership Inference Attacks (MIA) \cite{MIA}, and model parameters, to evaluate overall forgetting performance, the average accuracy on the retained set and test set to evaluate fidelity, and the cumulative runtime to evaluate efficiency.
-The detailed descriptions of the metrics and baselines are provided in Appendix~\ref{Appendix:Experimental-subsetion-2} and~\ref{app:baseline}.